Skip to main content

 Step 1.
 Partner with a competent counterespionage consultant.

-As mentioned in Part I of this series, partner with a competent specialist.
+Partnering with a competent specialist is extremely important.
+You absolutely need their expertise and the latest instrumentation.
 You may already have someone you know and trust.
 If so, great.
 If not, conduct a search using a term like Advanced TSCM.”
 Once you have found specialists to vet, ask plenty of questions.
 If you are not sure of what to ask, search “TSCM compare (skip the paid ads) for a list of questions.

 Qualify your specialist with questions, but be sure to note their professionalism, too.
 Their presentation and demeanor will reflect on you, and the judge if you need them to testify in court.